SamuelDudley/APSyncWeb/README.md

 # APSyncWeb

 ## ---Work in progress---
 This project is a work in progress.
-Please [raise an issue](https://github.com/SamuelDudley/APSyncWeb/issues/new) and include any ideas you might have / features you would like to see implemented
+Please [raise an issue](https://github.com/SamuelDudley/APSyncWeb/issues/new) and include any ideas you might have / features you would like to see implemented.
+You can also join the chat about the [Ardupilot companion](https://github.com/ArduPilot/companion) (APSync) project [here](https://gitter.im/ArduPilot/companion).

 ## About
 This is an attempt to create a unified web front end for the [Ardupilot companion](https://github.com/ArduPilot/companion) (APSync) project.